ammohamedds/Web-Scraping-with-Python/README.md

-### Firstly: Web Scraping with Beautiful Soup and Requests
+### Secondly: Web Scraping with Beautiful Soup and Requests